rhee876527/UKIfy-ubuntu/README.md

 #### Requirements:
 - Mkosi
+- Systemd-boot
+- An `EFI` boot partition with at least `~600MB` free.
 - 8GB RAM or more.
 Much lower if you want a headless live system.
-- An `EFI` boot partition with at least `~600MB` free.

 #### Get started
 ###### testing with qemu